lingduoduo/Docker/Kubernetes2.md

 - You can host your own registry, or you can use Docker's public registry which is called DockerHub
 - Inside a registry, images are stored in repositories.
 - Docker repository is a collection of different docker images with the same name, that have different tags, each tag usually represents a different version of the image.

+Image Layers

+- All changes made into the running containers will be written into the writable layer
+- When the container is deleted, the wirtable layer is also deleted, but the underlying image remains unchanged.
+- Multiple containers can sare access to the same underlying image.